Most Energy Efficient Transport

 The graph is colour-coded for the different types of transportation modes, namely purple (swimmers), blue (flyers), pink (walkers/runners), and yellow (vehicles).
 The results are plotted below and also found on this link from the Scientific American magazine: https://www.scientificamerican.com/article/a-human-on-a-bicycle-is-among-the-most-efficient-forms-of-travel-in-the/

 Interestingly, the least energy efficient of the animals plotted are mice, which consume almost 50 calories/gram/km.
 Small insects like fruit flies, flies and bees, are significantly more efficient at 13 calories/gram/km.
 And other bigger flying creatures like humming birds and sea gulls, are even more energy efficient at 4 and 1.3 calories/gram/km, respectively.
 Humans are even more efficient at 0.7 calories/gram/km.
 Not surprisingly, horses are even more energy efficient, namely at 0.52 calories/gram/km.
-Also not surprising is the fact that fish, that float weightless in the water, is in the energy efficient spectrum of the chart, namely at 0.4 calories/gram/km for salmon.
+Also not surprising is the fact that fish, that float weightlessly in the water, fall in the energy efficient spectrum of the chart, namely at 0.4 calories/gram/km for salmon.
 The most efficient mode of transport, however, is a human-made vehicle.
 No, not car at 0.85 calories/gram/km or a modern commercial jet plane at 0.58 calories/gram/km, but rather the mode of transport that many of us learn how to ride as kids: The bicycle!
 A human on bicycle has an energy consumption of just 0.14 calories/gram/km.
-No wonder, the bicycle design has virtually not changed since 1880s, as it is already super energy efficient!
+No wonder, the bicycle design has virtually not changed since 1880s, as it is already a super energy efficient mode of transport!

-Boost for bicycling infrastructure in Kuala Lumpur?
+A SIDE NOTE: Boost for bicycling infrastructure in Kuala Lumpur?

 Comments